This subsection of the Heralds of Valdemar Character Sheet covers the Mage Winds and Mage Storms trilogies.

 - Badass Preacher: He's a priest, he saved the world.
 Tell me that doesn't make him a Badass Priest.

 - Bond Creature: With Altra, his Firecat.
-They aren't bonded like companions are, but were more or less assigned ot each other by Vkandis none the less.
+Firecats don't bond to a single person like Companions do, but they are more or less assigned to each other by Vkandis himself.

 - Puppy-Dog Eyes: Referred to in story as "Karal's Lost Puppy Eyes", and used on Florian at least once.